Tsangares/beep/README.md

 # Installation

+This package requires `RPi.GPIO`, which I installed on arch arm using

+    yay -S python-raspberry-gpio

+But ubuntu or rasbian can use,

+    pip install RPi.GPIO

-To install simply install the pip package.
+To install pibeep simply install the pip package.

     pip install pibeep

 You can then look at the examples on how to run as a cli.
 You can also import it into your project using,

-	from beep import pulseBeep,beepDuration
+	from pibeep import pulseBeep,beepDuration
 	beepDuration(pin=12,duration=.33) #beeper on pin 12, on for .33 sec
 	pulseBeep(pin=12,freq=25,duration=1) #pulse beep at 25HZ for 1 seccond